 For best results, unused paper is best stored in a box or in a sealed plastic bag away from light and heat.
 Do not store these papers in contact with printed documents because they sometimes absorb ink from objects that are stored in contact with them.

 Printing on Two Sides:

 Both sides of these papers have equal printing characteristics.
-For best results, one-sided printing is recommended.
-When large amounts of ink are applied, such as when printing maps or bold text, two-sided printing might result in ink bleeding through the paper.
-Also, when ink becomes wet from exposure it can be mobilized.
-This can allow it to absorb more deeply into the paper (resulting in bleed-through) or transfer to the back of a sheet above it in a booklet or stack of paper.
+For best results, one-sided printing is recommended when using 8 mil papers.
+When large amounts of ink are applied, such as when printing maps or bold text, two-sided printing might result in ink bleeding through the paper, or printing being visible from the opposite side.
 If you do decided to print on two sides allow a few minutes drying time between sides.
 We always recommend testing to see if your printing process will produce documents that perform well in your anticipated conditions.

 Choice of Writing Implements:

 We recommend a ball-point pen with waterproof ink for best results on any of the papers that we sell.
 Why buy waterproof paper and write with a standard ink?
 Medium width pens generally work best.
 Fine and extra fine points can cut into the paper under heavy pressure.
 Broad point pens often deposit more ink than the paper can absorb and result in smearing.
-When writing with pencil we recommend soft, broad leads with blunt points.
+When writing on a paper that accepts pencil, we recommend soft, broad leads with blunt points.
 We sell a durable mechanical pencil with an HB lead of 1.1 millimeter width.

 These can be used but the paper might not accept additional printing or writing.
 Always test before using on anything important.